catalyst-cloud/catalystcloud-docs/source/getting-started/intro.rst

 Catalyst Cloud was built with the open source project, `OpenStack`_.
 Using OpenStack our Cloud allows users like yourself to provision resources.
-Provisioning is similar to renting; You can provision things such as storage space, compute capacity, or Internet access.
+Provisioning is similar to renting; you can provision things such as storage space, compute capacity, or Internet access.
 The building blocks you need to run a business's applications.